Become a premium member for just $35/year and get ad-free access!

-Porsche 962 Guide
+Porsche 962 Variant Guide

 The Porsche 962 arrived on scene in 1984 as essentially a Porsche 956 for the IMSA/US market.
 IMSA mandated that the driver's feet had to be behind the front wheel centerline.
 Therefore Porsche needed to change the 956 to accommodate this difference and ultimately that meant redesigning the monocoque and giving the car a new designation.
 The 962's monocoque was basically a stretched 956 tub with one primary difference.
 The result was that the 962's front overhang was shorter (in order to stay within the maximum regulated length) with the added bonus being that the car was less pitch sensitive compared to the 956.
 The IMSA Porsche 962 was known simply as the Porsche 962, while in FISA Group C1 format, the 962 was known at the Porsche 962C.
 There is a lot of overlap so we decided to simply combine these into one guide below.
+We also included a fun special edition 962 developed by our friends at Dauer.

-Notable Porsche 962 Cars & Chassis #s
+Notable Porsche 962 Cars & Chassis Numbers

 Porsche 962 Specifications & Performance